How to migrate a Lotus Notes database to SharePoint

-The SharePoint Uploader maps Lotus Notes fields to corresponding SharePoint list and library columns.
-It also enables you to create new fields in SharePoint and transfer the field values to those fields.
+The SharePoint Uploader maps Lotus Notes fields to corresponding SharePoint lists and library columns.
+It can also create new columns in SharePoint automatically and transfer the Notes field values to those columns.

 Example: A SharePoint Library with Notes documents

-Here’s an example of how the uploaded PDF files and metadata are displayed in the SharePo int library:
+Here’s an example of how the uploaded PDF files and metadata are displayed in a SharePoint library:

 Data migration partners

 SWING Software’s data migration tools are widely used among both IT professionals and consultants.
 For instance, AD7 Consulting has helped one of their clients (a leading software company) migrate various Lotus Notes databases to Microsoft SharePoint.
 They successfully completed the migration of over 100,000 documents (20 GB of data).
 The client’s IT department had always feared the Notes migration, but in the end, this was the smoothest part of the transition.